AlonzoLeeeooo/awesome-text-to-image-studies/README.md

 >
 > [The `topics` section](topics/topics.md) summarizes papers that are highly related to T2I generation according to different properties, e.g., prerequisites of T2I generation, diffusion models with other techniques (e.g., Diffusion Transformer, LLMs, Mamba, etc.), and diffusion models for other tasks.

-If you have any suggestions about this repository, please feel free to [start a new issue](https://github.com/AlonzoLeeeooo/awesome-text-to-image-generation-studies/issues/new) or [pull requests](https://github.com/AlonzoLeeeooo/awesome-text-to-image-generation-studies/pulls).
+If you have any suggestions about this reåpository, please feel free to [start a new issue](https://github.com/AlonzoLeeeooo/awesome-text-to-image-generation-studies/issues/new) or [pull requests](https://github.com/AlonzoLeeeooo/awesome-text-to-image-generation-studies/pulls).

 Recent news of this GitHub repo are listed as follows.